 This is Good For Business Owners Who Are:

-Looking to Avoid Internal Conflict: This can be particularly valuable in situations where strong senior personalities within an organisation support outdated “sacred cows” or oppose controversial proposed changes such as job cuts, major operational or strategic changes, and employee salary or benefit changes.
-External consultants may find turning agnostic stakeholders into advocates much easier than internal team or board members.
-A consultant’s job in making controversial conclusions known can be tough, but ultimately CEOs highly value their backup in these situations.
+Looking to Avoid Internal Conflict: Particularly valuable in situations where strong senior personalities within an organization support outdated approaches or oppose proposed changes.
+Outside consultants may find turning stakeholders into advocates much easier than internal teams or board members.

 Seeking a Catalyst for Change: Sometimes change is needed and a consultant may be brought in to implement the changes.
 A benefit to the company is that the consultant can operate behind the scenes in ways that do not negatively affect the company’s culture, employee morale, etc. An impartial outside consultant is also a great option for when you need someone to “take care of the dirty work”.
 No one wants to be the person who has to make cuts but sometimes it has to be done.